stanford-cs149/biggraphs-ec/README.md

 ## Part 3: Hybrid BFS (25 points) ##

-Notice that in some steps of the BFS, the "bottom up" BFS is signficantly faster than the top-down version.
-In other steps, the top-down version is signficantly faster.
+Notice that in some steps of the BFS, the "bottom up" BFS is significantly faster than the top-down version.
+In other steps, the top-down version is significantly faster.
 This suggests a major performance improvement in your implementation, if __you could dynamically choose between your "top down" and "bottom up" formulations based on the size of the frontier or other properties of the graph!__  If you want a solution competitive with the reference one, your implementation will likely have to implement this dynamic optimization.
 Please provide your solution in `bfs_hybrid()` in `bfs/bfs.cpp`.

 __Tips/Hints:__